umami-software/website/content/hosting.md

 ## Separate database and web server

-In this setup you have a database running on it's own machine that allows remote connections.
+In this setup you have a database running on its own machine that allows remote connections.
 Your web server is running on a different machine with Umami installed and connects to the database remotely to store and retrieve data.

 ## App hosting